Jul 5, 2026Precision Engineering & Tooling

 Step 4: Optimizing Injection Pressure & Speed

-Set the injection pressure limit higher than the actual required pressure.
-This prevents the machine from "bottlenecking" the speed.
-Most surface defects near the gate are solved by adjusting speed, not pressure.
+Most surface defects near the gate are solved by adjusting speed, not just pressure.

 Step 5: Gate Freeze Study (Weight Analysis)

-To find the optimal Holding Time, weigh the parts at different time intervals.
+To find the optimal Holding Time, We weigh parts at different intervals.
 The moment the part weight stops increasing is the moment the gate has frozen.
-This ensures maximum part density and dimensional stability.

 Engineered for Efficiency: Your Partner in Hot Runner Tooling